 Stella and Lou

 All are 1 pm indoor performances at Grizzly Peak Winery.
-Wednesdays—Sundays, October 15-November 2.
-The performance run 2 ½ hours with one intermission.
-No late seating. $40 ($45 at door).
+Wednesdays—Sundays, March 11-29.
+The performance runs 105 minutes with no intermission. $40 ($45 at door).

-Ticket benefits and discounts: Wine Wednesdays (October 22 and 29), Talkbacks Thursdays (October 23 and 30) , Friend Fridays (October 17, 24, 31).
+Ticket benefits and discounts: Wine Wednesdays (March 18 and 25), Talkbacks Thursdays (March 19 and 26) , Friend Fridays (March 13, 20, 27).
 Click here for more info.
 Tickets are non-refundable and may not be transferred to a different production.
-You may exchange your tickets for another performance of GODOT (subject to availability) for a $5 fee per order, payable at check-in.
+You may exchange your tickets for another performance of STELLA AND LOU (subject to availability) for a $5 fee per order, payable at check-in.
 Email here.
 You may also donate your tickets back to the theater or transfer them to another person for a $5 fee per order, to be paid by the new ticket holder.

 Need access seating?
 Arrive at the winery by 12:10, and let the reception staff know when you check in.
 Note that seats may be reserved as a donor benefit.
 Grizzly Peak Winery is a mobility accessible venue.